Bob Hagan

 Robert F. Hagan (born March 31, 1949) is an American politician and member of the Democratic Party who held a seat in the Ohio House of Representatives for the 58th District from 2007 to 2014.
 He represented the same seat from 1987 to 1997, and served in the Ohio Senate from 1997 to 2006.

 In 2014, he began work for the Brotherhood of Locomotive Engineers and Trainmen governmental affairs team.

 Early life, family and education

 Hagan was born and raised in Youngstown, Ohio.
 He attended Ursuline High School.
 His father, Robert E. Hagan, was also involved in politics.
 His brother, Tim Hagan, served for many years as a county commissioner in Cuyahoga County, Ohio and was the 2002 Democratic nominee for Governor of Ohio.

 Before entering electoral politics, Hagan worked for 15 years as a locomotive engineer for CSX Transportation.

+Career

-Ohio House of Representatives
+First Ohio House of Representatives sitting

 In 1986, he was elected to a seat in the Ohio House of Representatives, representing the 53rd Ohio House district, centered on Youngstown, Ohio.
 At the time, his father, Robert E. Hagan, was also serving in the House.
 Between 1986 and 1990, the Hagans were the first father and son to simultaneously hold seats in the Ohio House of Representatives.
 Hagan served in the House for ten years.